 Surveyor's name Steven J M Butler MRICS

 Surveyor's RICS number 0088538

 Company name Steve Butler

-Date of the inspection 13 th November 2015 Report reference number
+Date of the inspection 18 th November 2015 Report reference number

 Related party disclosure None

 Full address and postcode of the property

-Weather conditions when the inspection took place It was fine following rain.
+Weather conditions when the inspection took place It was fine during an unse ettled period.

-The status of the property when the inspection took place Occupied and fully furnished.
-All floor surfaces were covered.
+The status of the property when the inspection took place Vacant and unfurnished.
+A All floor surfaces were covere ed.